SaraMesquita/SaraMesquita/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my PhD and Data Visualization Lisboa
+- 🔭 I’m currently working on my PhD and Data Visualization Lisboa (check our [Youtube channel!](https://www.youtube.com/c/DataVisLisboa/videos))
 - 🌱 I’m currently learning ... d3.js
 - 👯 I’m looking to collaborate on ... pyhton and d3.js
 - 🤔 I’m looking for help with ... time series and d3.js